 - 1 tablespoon olive oil

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- ¾ cup single or light cream (see notes)
+- ¾ cup single or light cream see notes

-- 25 grams parmesan, finely grated
+- 25 grams parmesan finely grated

-- ⅓ cup basil pesto
+- ⅓ cup basil pesto (homemade or store-bought)

 - ¼ teaspoon black pepper